openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 #### Profession

 Choose a specific trade, such as sailor, soldier, or miner.
 You know everything there is to know about the business and are a master of the requisite skills.
 A sailor, for example, can tie a knot for all occasions, navigate by the stars, and man any station aboard a ship.
 A soldier is well-versed in a variety of arms, understands military tactics, and knows how to navigate the chain of command with ease.
-Furthermore, whenever you are performing a task in which your professional skills would play a role, you gain advantage 1 to any action rolls that you must make.
+Furthermore, whenever you are performing a task in which your professional skills would play a role, you gain advantage 1 to any non-combat action rolls that you must make.

 #### Pure-hearted